Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli_client.rst

 Develop a CLI with client side code
 ***********************************

-In the previous section, we learned how to create a simple command line interface.
-In more realistic use-cases, an app builder wants to provide more complex functionalities where trusted code is executed on the client side.
+We've learned how to create a simple command-line interface.
+But in real-world use-cases, an App Builder wants to provide more complex functionalities where trusted code is executed on the client side.

-Lightning provides a flexible way to create complex CLI without effort.
+Lightning provides a flexible way to create complex CLI without much effort.

+Here's an example:

-In the example below, we create a CLI to dynamically run notebooks with the following structures.
+We're going to create a CLI to dynamically run Notebooks using the following:

 .. code-block:: bash